 Q: Can I get cash for my books?

-A: Sorry, no. We only issue store credit.
-Please see the guidelines – here.
+A: No. We only issue store credit.

 Q: Do you buy college textbooks?